NREL/floris/docs/_tutorials/index.md

      800.0,    0.0
      800.0,  400.0

 Additionally, we can change the wind speeds and wind directions.
-These are given as lists of wind speeds and wind directions that will be expanded so that a wake calculation will happen for every wind direction with each speed.
+These are lists of wind speeds and wind directions that will be combined so that a wake calculation will happen for every wind direction with each speed.

 Notice that we can give `FlorisInterface.reinitialize()` multiple keyword arguments at once.